 Miami University-Hamilton has a good gender split, with 53% of undergraduates being female and 47% of undergraduates being male.

-At the school, most students are undefined residents; in fact, 97% of all students reside in undefined.
+At the school, most students are Ohio residents; in fact, 97% of all students reside in Ohio.
 However, 3% of students come from out-of-state .

 The student to faculty ratio at Miami University-Hamilton is 15:1.
-This means that you should have no trouble getting the academic support you need from Miami University-Hamilton to thrive in your studies.
+This means that you should have no trouble getting the academic support you need to thrive in your studies.